Integrals of stable envelopes for cotangent bundles to Grassmannians

-Though the above proof suggests a method of computing the values of these integrals, we employ a different method: We choose to introduce further localization over $\bT$, the full torus acting on $X$.
+It remains to show the result of the integral is actually a \textit{monomial} in $\hbar^{-1}$, which would complete the integrality claim.

+We choose to introduce further localization over $\bT$, the full torus acting on $X_{k,n}$, for two reasons: 1) By analyzing the $\bT$-localization formula for the integral, we can prove the integral is indeed a monomial in $\hbar^{-1}$, and 2) It provides an alternative method of computing the integral, as opposed to the method outlined in Proposition \ref{int-is-integer}.
 This choice introduces a tradeoff: The fixed locus is now finite, but features additional parameters, the coordinates of the torus $\bA$.
 To recover the original quantity, we take the limit as the ``auxiliary'' equivariant parameters go to 0.
-This is another way of computing the integral we have defined,
+This is another way of computing the integral we have defined.